DevShahidul/animation-map-slider/README.md

 - Update map areas and indicators in the HTML.
 - Create indicators with circular text using SVG path and text elements.
-- Adjust animation parameters in `dreamlab-map.js`.
+- Adjust animation parameters in `animated-map.js`.
-- Modify colors and layout in `dreamlab-map.css`.
+- Modify colors and layout in `animated-map.css`.
 - Configure autoplay timing and transitions in the slider settings.

 ## Main Challenges